- 28th November 2013: Intruder alarm system installed into a water treatment plant in Nanstallon, Cornwall

 - 26th November 2013: Intruder alarm system installed into a water treatment plant in Kentisbury, North Devon

-- 3rd May 2013: New installation of intruder alarm, CCTV and access control systems into a heritage site in Plymouth, Devon
+- 25th November 2013: CCTV, access control and intruder alarm systems installed into a school in Plymouth, Devon

-- 2nd May 2013: Extra works carried out on an intruder alarm system in a commercial premises in Plymouth, Devon
+- 8th November 2013: 24/7 monitored intruder alarm system installed into a school in Plymouth, Devon

 Read More Testimonials